MainDabRblx/MainDabRblx/README.md

 #### Hi there, my name is Main_EX.
 My Discord is Main_EX#3898.
-I make programs and stuff, and I sometimes release small programs.
+I do stuff and other stuff.
 You may know me as Purity_EX (from 2018).

 ------------